hcubism/slot_espresso/README.md

 # Espresso Bar Slot Machine

 ## Intro
-Here's a simple slot machine that gives out a drink when the slots match.
+Here's a simple slot machine that gives out a drink when the slots match up with the appropriate device, filter, and ingredient.
 The possible drinks are: coffee, tea, and espresso.

 ## Notes

+### Third-Party frameworks/libraries
+The following were used:
+* [AngularJS](http://angularjs.org) - for JS magic (also I wanted to try it out)
+* [Sass](http://sass-lang.com) - for fast CSS writing
+* [normalize.css](http://necolas.github.io/normalize.css/) - for defining basic cross-browser styles (the Sass version is used here)
+* [Bourbon](http://bourbon.io/) - for vendor prefix mixins

 ### Use of AngularJS
 This is my first time using AngularJS.
 I thought I would try it out.
 Turned out